 State False Claims Acts

-States with a False Claims Act Not Including a Qui Tam Provision:
+States with a False Claims Act without a Qui Tam Provision

-The information about state FCA statutes above is believed to be accurate as of the date of its posting.
+The information about state FCA statutes above and elsewhere on this web site is believed to be accurate as of the date of its posting.
 Nonetheless, attorneys and qui tam relators should review this information before relying on it.